bready2die/security_project/README.md

 this is a project to allow participants to better understand the inner workings of malware at the kernel level and to gain a deeper understanding of the constraints and possibilities of actions in the kernel space.

-## Installation
+## Building and Installation

-step 1: open up the Makefile and set KDIR to the path to the linux source tree. this should be configured identically to the target machine's kernel.
+step 1: open up the Makefile and set KDIR to the path to the linux source tree. this should be configured identically to the target machine's kernel, and it must be compiled with support for kprobes and ftrace(these are technically not necessary for privelige escalation or toggling the module's visibility, but we haven't incorporated a compile option for only those features yet).

 ```
 KDIR = ~/learning/linux #replace with appropriate path